SolaceSamples/solace-samples-c/_docs/topic-to-queue-mapping.md

 <img src="{{ site.baseurl }}/assets/images/topic-to-queue-mapping-detail.png" width="500" height="206" />

 If you have a durable queue named `Q`, it will receive messages published directly to the queue destination named `Q`.
 However, it is also possible to add subscriptions to this queue in the form of topics.
 This example adds topics `A` and `B`.
 Once these subscriptions are added, the queue will start receiving messages published to the topic destinations `A` and `B`.
-When you combine this with the wildcard support provided by Solace topics this opens up a number of interesting use cases.
+When you combine this with the wildcard support provided by PubSub+ topics this opens up a number of interesting use cases.

 ## Assumptions

 This tutorial assumes the following:

-*   You have access to Solace messaging with the following configuration details:
+*   You have access to PubSub+ messaging with the following configuration details:
-    *   Connectivity information for a Solace message-VPN configured for guaranteed messaging support
+    *   Connectivity information for a PubSub+ message-VPN configured for guaranteed messaging support
     *   Enabled client username and password
     *   Client-profile enabled with guaranteed messaging permissions.

-One simple way to get access to Solace messaging quickly is to create a messaging service in Solace Cloud [as outlined here]({{ site.links-solaceCloud-setup}}){:target="_top"}.
+One simple way to get access to PubSub+ messaging quickly is to create a messaging service in PubSub+ Cloud [as outlined here]({{ site.links-solaceCloud-setup}}){:target="_top"}.
 You can find other ways to get access to Solace messaging below.

 ## Goals

 The goal of this tutorial is to understand the following:

 *   How to add topic subscriptions to a queue.
 Two ways are shown in this case.
-*   How to interrogate the Solace message router to confirm capabilities.
+*   How to interrogate the PubSub+ message router to confirm capabilities.
 *   How to delete a queue.